Brilliant Classics: Artists

 Among the most distinguished artists to record for Brilliant Classics is the Russian conductor Rudolf Barshai, whose cycle of Shostakovich symphonies (recorded 1994–2000) with the WDR Sinfonieorchester Köln was quickly recognised as a leader in its field.
 According to Classics Today, "Barshai's intelligent, humane, passionate, and deeply felt readings undeniably realize the composer's intentions and certainly will stand the test of time.
 This Brilliant Classics set is such a bargain you almost feel guilty paying so little for it."

-Brilliant Classics has also specialised in forming fruitful partnerships with historically informed Italian ensembles and musicians, including the violinist Federico Guglielmo with L'Arte dell'Arco; Federico Maria Sardelli with Modo Antiquo; Enrico Casazza with La Magnifica Comunità; the harpsichordist and organist Simone Stella, who has recorded the complete keyboard music of the most important prebachian composers including Buxtehude, Böhm, Reincken, Walther, Froberger and Pachelbel; and the keyboard player and conductor Roberto Loreggian has recorded albums of J.S.
+Brilliant Classics has also specialised in forming several fruitful partnerships with historically informed Italian ensembles and musicians, including the violinist Federico Guglielmo with L'Arte dell'Arco; Federico Maria Sardelli with Modo Antiquo; Enrico Casazza with La Magnifica Comunità; the harpsichordist and organist Simone Stella, who has recorded the complete keyboard music of the most important pre-Bachian composers including Buxtehude, Böhm, Reincken, Walther, Froberger and Pachelbel; Federico Bardazzi with Ensemble San Felice who has recorded Monteverdi's Vespers and Mass, Hildegard von Bingen and El Cant de la Sibilla; and the keyboard player and conductor Roberto Loreggian has recorded albums of J.S.
 Bach, Telemann and Galuppi as well as leading the Frescobaldi Edition, which gathers on 17CD all the extant music by "one of the greatest composers of the first half of the 17th century".

 Young artists on the label include the Dutch recorder virtuoso Erik Bosgraaf, who has made recordings of music from Vivaldi to Boulez; the Spanish lutenist Miguel Yisrael; the Italian organist Stefano Molardi, who has recorded the complete organ works of J.S.
 Bach; and the Hungarian violinist Kristóf Baráti, who has recorded solo and chamber repertoire from Bach to Brahms and Bartók.
 The Italian pianist Vanessa Benelli Mosell made her first two recordings for Brilliant Classics (including "impressively refined and nuanced" Liszt: Gramophone).